Pkg.add("ScikitLearn")

 plt.title("Neural Network")

-As we can see from the resulting graph, all the values we generated were distributed into three separate groups based on the sum of input data.
+As we can see from the resulting graph, all the values we generated were divided into three separate groups based on the sum of the input data.

 Conclusion

-We have shown with concrete examples the options for integrating neural networks into Engee, as well as the possibilities of combining model-oriented design and Python functionality.
+Using concrete examples, we have shown the options for integrating neural networks into Engee, as well as the possibilities of combining model-oriented design and Python functionality.